Graphical Construction of Spatial Gibbs Random Graphs: Main Results

 for any $\til{\beta} \in (\beta^{\ast},\beta)$. \end{theorem}

-Examples \ref{ex:restricted_degree} and \ref{ex:ind_degree} below illustrate how Theorem \ref{theo_space_bounds} can be applied in order to better understand the relation between the infinite and finite measures through some characteristics of the graph.
-In particular, we obtain an upper bound for the absolute difference between the expected degree and the degree distribution with respect to the infinite and finite measures.
+Example \ref{ex:restricted_degree} below illustrate how Theorem \ref{theo_space_bounds} can be applied in order to better understand the relation between the infinite and finite measures through some characteristics of the graph.
+In particular, we analyze the degree of a vertex restricted to a finite box with respect to the infinite and finite measures.